kyletaylored/fastly-dashboard/README.md

 ### 2. Log into Grafana

-Open the localhost server at [http://grafana.lndo.site](http://grafana.lndo.site).
+Open the localhost server at [http://grafana.lndo.site/dashboards](http://grafana.lndo.site/dashboards).

-There are default settings applied that removes the admin login, so you should be redirected to the Grafana overview page.
+There are default settings applied that removes the admin login, so you should be redirected to the Grafana dashboard page with the Fastly Dashboard installed.

 ## Import Data